skylerreid/PowerModelsExtensions.jl/README.md

 # PowerModelsExtensions.jl

-Additional functions for PowerModels.jl

 Welcome to PowerModelsExtensions!

+This started as an additional functions/extensions package for PowerModels.jl, but at this point it's pretty much just my personal package where I put all the utilities I find useful.

 ## Installation